 Body.
 Sell yourself.
 Reveal why you are a perfect and unique match for the position.
 Explain why you have chosen the employer.
 Briefly summarize your talents, experience, and achievements.

 Assertive closing.
 Thank the person for taking the time to read your letter.
 Use an appropriate closing, such as “Sincerely.”
 Tell the employer how you plan to follow-up.

 View a cover letter template for layout and format suggestions.

 Different cover letters serve different purposes.
 Choose the cover letter type that matches your situation.

 - Invited cover letter.
 Use this format when responding to an ad or other listing.
-It matches your qualifications to the position requirements.
+Describe how your qualifications meet the needs of the position.

 - Cold-contact cover letter.
 Use this format to contact employers who have not advertised or published job openings.
-Research careers to find the requirements for the job you're applying for. matching your qualifications with that research.
+Research careers to find the requirements for the job you're applying for matching your qualifications with that research.
+View Inquiry letters.